Thank you for your interest in becoming a Rotarian.

 Nanaimo Daybreak Rotarians are a bubbly morning bunch.
-We meet every Wednesday and socialize before the start our 7 AM meeting at Origin at Longwood , main floor dining room.
-We are a younger club, with 40 plus members, and nearly equal female and male members.
+We meet every Wednesday and socialize before the start our 7am meeting.
+We are a younger club, with 40 plus members, balanced fairly equally between male and female.
 We welcome guests.
 Speak to one of us, our Executive or see the Contact Page for more details.

 All Rotary clubs share a key mission: to serve their community and those in need throughout the world.
 By participating in club service projects, members learn about their club’s involvement in local and international projects and can volunteer their time and talents where they are most needed.